AbdulSyed05/1st-project1/README.md

 The major design inspiration for this Gym website is from [Energie Fitness Franchise](https://energiefitness.com/) This website is the starting point of a rebuild of that website, which is hosted by an overseas 3rd party on WordPress.

-![Energie Fitness Original Home Page]

-The other website that was truly inspirational from amongst a huge group that I reviewed was [the RNLI website - December 2020 View](http://web.archive.org/web/20201220014805/https://rnli.org/)
-The visitor draw of a hero image which situates them shoulder-to-shoulder with a frontline worker really impressed me.

 #### Colour Scheme